junxit/us-congress-code/title-15/chapter-2/sec-46.md

 ## Notes

+1 See References in Text note below.

 ### Amendment of Section

 For repeal of amendment by section 13 of Pub.
 L. 109–455, see Termination Date of 2006 Amendment note below.

 ### References in Text

 The Act to regulate commerce, referred to in subsecs. (a), (b), (j)(6), and the proviso following subsec. (l), is defined in section 44 of this title.
 The International Antitrust Enforcement Assistance Act of 1994, referred to in subsec. (i), is Pub.
 L. 103–438, Nov.
 2, 1994, 108 Stat.
 4597, which is classified principally to chapter 88 (§ 6201 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under section 6201 of this title and Tables.
+Section 4605(j) of title 50, referred to in subsec. (j)(7), was repealed by Pub.
+L. 115–232, div.
+A, title XVII, § 1766(a), Aug.
+13, 2018, 132 Stat.
+2232.
+For provisions similar to those of former section 4605(j) of title 50, see section 4813(c) of title 50, as enacted by Pub.
+L. 115–232.

 ### Amendments